 Despite all the advances in clinical care, we know that for people living with HIV life can be difficult because of the stigma associated with HIV.

 HIV stigma is often based on outdated ideas and made worse by discrimination in other areas like gender, sexuality or race.

 We know that in order to get us to zero new cases of HIV, zero preventable deaths and 100 per cent of people living well, we must fight stigma.
-We have to work together with people living with HIV, the voluntary sector, doctors and nurses, the Mayor of London, London Councils, Public Health England (London) and NHS England (London).
+We have to work together with people living with HIV, the voluntary sector, doctors and nurses, the Mayor of London, London Councils, NHS England (London) and public health experts.

-In 2019 the Fast-Track Cities London Leadership Group set up a stigma working group to look at the current evidence on stigma, review existing work and draft an action plan.
-This stigma group has a range of people on it from the voluntary sector, statutory agencies, the NHS, local councils, academics and people living with HIV.
+In 2019, the Fast-Track Cities London Leadership Group set up a stigma working group to look at the current evidence on stigma, review existing work and draft an action plan.
+This stigma group had a range of people on it from the voluntary sector, statutory agencies, the NHS, local councils, academics and people living with HIV.

 The stigma group described three key areas we need to focus on, addressing internal and external stigma at the same time.
 A joint focus on these areas will speed up London’s response to ending stigma.

 In December 2019 the stigma group shared the draft action plan and asked for feedback.
 We heard from over 100 people and agencies about what London should do to end the stigma around HIV.